| | | |

 Whether you are making heart shaped potatoes, cubes or if you are using fingering potatoes, baby Dutch you can use this easy par-cooking method to make crispy potatoes fast.
 And what’s great it also works on a grill!

-It’s super simple roast them together.
-Toss washed carrots with par-boiled potatoes and roast until fork tender and crispy.
+It’s super simple.
+Roast them together.
+Toss washed carrots with parboiled potatoes and roast until fork-tender and crispy.
 You can use your favorite marinade or try my Honey Glazed Roasted Carrots.

 ROASTED POTATOES AND OTHER VEGETABLES?